AlifIlhamVirdauss/Website-Monitoring-HAWT/README.md

 # Website-Monitoring-HAWT
 # Website-Monitoring-HAWT PKM KC 2023 "Yawing- based Sistem Monitoring Berbasis IoT untuk Meningkatkan Performa Horizontal Axis Wind Turbine."
-This GitHub repository houses the code and resources for an IoT sensor website designed to monitor the current, voltage, and RPM (rotations per minute) of a wind turbine.
 This GitHub repository houses the code and resources for an IoT sensor website designed to monitor the current, voltage, and RPM (rotations per minute) of a wind turbine.
 The project utilizes a NodeMCU development board and is intended to be hosted on a local server, typically accessed through the localhost address.

 Features: